RNich5000/google-homepage/README.md

 THE ODIN PROJECT: GOOGLE HOMEPAGE

+31/01/2021
+Updated 'google search' and 'feeling lucky' buttons.
+Next step, moving them to the centre and getting them on the same line.

 30/01/2021
 After trying to muck around with this website, I realised that despite doing a lot of online tutorials I still don't know what I'm doing.
 I'll come back to this project in a couple of days, once I've had some time to find and complete some more intermediary exercises to bridge my knowledge gaps.